If you've blocked our ad, please consider unblocking it.

-Every Pokémon except Pikachu, Magnemite, Caterpie, and Butterfree have different cries between the two versions.
-This is because the Pokémon go by different names between Japanese and English, and the voice work was changed to match the dubs of the anime.
+Every Pokémon except for Pikachu, Magnemite, Caterpie, and Butterfree have different cries between regional versions.
+This is because the Pokémon go by different names between Japanese and English, and the voice work was changed to match the English dub of the anime series.
 In the case of Magnemite, its cry is simply a screeching noise, which required no change even though its Japanese name is different than its English one.

 The fishing posters that the player receives are different in design between the two versions.

 Certain items that the player and Pikachu can play with are different.